 Between 2014 and 2018 Britain, together with many other nations, is commemorating the centenary of the First World War – the first ‘total’ war of the 20th century – the legacies of which live on in a range of institutional, educational, geographic, political, social and cultural forms.
 At the outset of the centenary, a particular ‘cultural memory’ of the war dominated in Britain, one described by the then Education Minister Michael Gove as a ‘Blackadder myth…designed to belittle Britain and its leaders’ (Daily Mail, 2 January 2014).

-Funded by the Arts and Humanities Research Council (AHRC), over the course of three years (2017 – 2020) this project sets out to both evaluate the extent to which the range of commemorative activities undertaken since 2014 has engaged with, challenged, or changed this ‘myth’, and the experience and outcomes of projects that are built on academic-public engagement and the co-production of knowledge, especially those involving the AHRC World War One Engagement Centres.
+Funded by the Arts and Humanities Research Council (AHRC), over the course of four years (owing to a Covid-19 extension; 2017 – 2021), this project set out to both evaluate the extent to which the range of commemorative activities undertaken since 2014 engaged with, challenged, or changed this ‘myth’, and the experience and outcomes of projects that were built on academic-public engagement and the co-production of knowledge, especially those involving the AHRC World War One Engagement Centres.

 The three main aims of this research project are: